Brandon Oakes

-Brandon A. Oakes (born November 23, 1971) is an Akwesasne actor, artist, and dancer.
+Brandon A. Oakes (born July 3, 1972) is an Akwesasronon actor, artist, and dancer.
 He is a member of the Akwesasne Mohawk Nation.

 Career

 Oakes is known for his role in the film Through Black Spruce, for which he was nominated for Best Actor at the 7th Canadian Screen Awards in 2019.
 He has also appeared in the films Rhymes for Young Ghouls, The Saver, Blood Quantum, Togo and Akilla's Escape, the television series Arctic Air, Saving Hope, Cardinal, Bad Blood, Diggstown, Anne with an E and Unsettled, as well as the web series Decoys.